Installation and SetupInstallation - Each User. Installation - Multi-user. Language Translations. Personalize Your Templates.

 Definition of Listening Post = any point of customer contact.

-Examples: Complaint feedback avenues (e.g. website, support requests…).
+Complaint feedback avenues (e.g. website, support requests…).

+Supply Chain Partners.
 Any staff that directly interfaces with customers (e.g. sales reps, customer service reps, field service, billing collections…)

 Advantages: Cheap.
 Easy (your people are already talking with the customer).
-There are many side benefits to establishing a culture where everyone that interfaces with a customer is trained and mentored to honestly listen.
+There are many side benefits to establishing a culture where everyone who interfaces with a customer is trained and mentored to honestly listen.

 Disadvantages: Inconsistent controls, usage, or data input patterns may skew the data.

 Examples: Industry publications, published studies, market share analysis, industry experts…

 Advantages: Fast.
 Sometimes cheap.
 Provides perspective from outside your own organizational boundaries.